-International revenues accounted for approximately 30 percent of total revenues during the first quarter of 2005 as compared to 21 percent during the same period of 2004.
+International revenues accounted for 31 percent and 30 percent of total revenues during the three and nine months ended September 2005, respectively, as compared to 28 percent and 25 percent during the three and nine months ended September 30, 2004.
 The growth in our international operations has increased our exposure to foreign currency fluctuations.
 Revenues and related expenses generated from our international subsidiaries are generally denominated in the functional currencies of the local countries.
-Primary currencies include Euros, British Pounds, Japanese Yen, Korean Won and Australian Dollars.
+Primary currencies include Euros, British Pounds, Japanese Yen, Korean Won, Chinese Yuan and Australian Dollars.
 The income statements of our international operations are translated into U.S. dollars at the average exchange rates in each applicable period.
-To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency denominated transactions results in increased revenues, operating expenses and net income for our International segment.
-Similarly, our revenues, operating expenses and net income will decrease for our International segment if the U.S. dollar strengthens against foreign currencies.
-Changes in foreign currencies contributed approximately \$15 million to international revenues in the first quarter of 2005 as compared to the average foreign currency exchange rates from the first quarter of 2004.
+To the extent the U.S. dollar strengthens against foreign currencies, the translation of these foreign currency denominated transactions results in reduced revenues, operating expenses and net income for our International segment.
+Similarly, our revenues, operating expenses and net income will increase for our International segment if the U.S. dollar weakens against foreign currencies.
+Changes in foreign currencies increased international revenues in the three and nine months ended September 30, 2005 by approximately \$9 million and \$44 million, respectively, when translated at the average foreign currency exchange rates in effect during the corresponding periods in 2004.